PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-06 11:04:56
+Last updated: 2024-04-06 11:05:29
-Random Quote: Fellas, I was enjoying the Laurel and Hardy vibe, but I'm not such a fan of the Bickersons. - Saul Goodman
+Random Quote: I know this hurts little buddy, but you'll love again someday.
+Because time will heal a broken heart, but not that bitch's window. - Barney Stinson